niplav/site/reports.md

 ### What I Did and Why I Did It

 Around the end of 2019, I started meditating.
-I had read about jhanas on the blog [Qualia Computing](https://qualiacomputing.com), especially in the post [Investing Time and Resources in Happiness](https://qualiacomputing.com/2019/04/03/investing-time-and-resources-in-happiness),
+I had read about jhānas on the blog [Qualia Computing](https://qualiacomputing.com), especially in the post [Investing Time and Resources in Happiness](https://qualiacomputing.com/2019/04/03/investing-time-and-resources-in-happiness),